chiamaka-ugwu/HTH-Introductory-Test/README.md

 [View Live Site](https://hth-introductory-test.vercel.app/)

 ## Usage
-- In the gallery section, clicking on a name will change its color, background and text.
+- In the gallery section, clicking on a name will change its color, background and name.

 ## Author
 Developed by [Chiamaka Ugwu]